EMD DE30AC and DM30AC: Accidents

 In addition, DM30AC 507 suffered an electrical cabinet failure.
 Unlike 503 and 511, it was salvaged by being converted into a DE30AC locomotive, renumbered to 423, and returned to service.

 Planned replacement

 In December 2020, the Metropolitan Transportation Authority of New York board approved a Federal Transit Administration-funded $335 million contract for 27 dual-mode locomotives, based on the Siemens Charger design.
-The order also includes additional options for up to 144 more locomotives, of which 66 will go to the LIRR.
-The new locomotives will replace the older existing DE30/DM30AC locomotives in the future.
+The order also includes additional options for up to 144 more locomotives, of which 66 could go to the LIRR.
+As a part of the Long Island Rail Road's Capital Program, the railroad is exercising Option 3 of the previously awarded contract to order up to 44 new dual-mode locomotives, which would likely replace the older DE30AC and DM30AC locomotives.